-Yes, there are mosquitoes in Alaska, especially in the open tundra of the Interior and the far north, where there are dense forests and marshland.
+Yes, there are mosquitoes in Alaska, especially in the open tundra of the Interior and northern Alaska, where there are dense forests and marshland.
 But, the cities and towns in Alaska are not inundated by pesky mosquitoes.

 There are places in Alaska where the mosquito population could be classed as supreme, but with a little information you can avoid these highly miserable environments!
 So please read on…